jcq/wedding/src/pages/faq/index.md

 ##### What else is happening this weekend?

-You could check out the *Vikings Begin* exhibition at the American Swedish Institute.
+You could check out the [Irish Fair of Minnesota](https://www.irishfair.com/) — or stick around an extra 12 days and attend the [Minnesota State Fair](https://www.mnstatefair.org/)!
 Or, hang out with us (even more) Friday and/or Sunday!
 Check out the Events page [here](https://miragliaquirin2020.com/events).

 ##### Can I bring kids?